JUNE8UG/Automobile-Inventory/README.md

 ## Contributing
 Provide guidelines on how users can contribute to your project.

-## Contact
-Optionally, provide contact information or links to relevant channels for discussions.

 Make sure to replace `Automobile.java` with the actual name of your Java file.
 This program was developed using Java 21.01